-Never judge an app
+Never judge an app by its icon |

 Free Trial: DJ Mixer 3 is a free download so you really have no excuse not to check it out after reading this.
 The devs let you download and try it and then give you two options for upgrading the package to make it actually useful.
 More devs could learn a lesson from this approach, it is very effective as I couldn’t resist one of the in app downloads and probably wouldn’t have bought this thing outright for $20.
 What you get for your download is an almost fully functional DJ app with some free music downloads that are useful for demo purposes.
 The music selection also sort of gives you an idea where the devs are coming from; the tracks are not really my cup of tea and have a strong connotation of something… I will let you interpret that on your own after you download the app and look at the free song choices.